Samares-Engineering/FMI/README.md

 To test the code perform the follwing steps:

-1. Go to the src folder.
+1. Go to the /src folder.
 2. Open a console and type "make all".
 3. A binary file is built in the folder ../bin
 4. Launch the binary with the command: ./FMI_prototype bouncingBall.fmu
 5. The fmu is loaded and simulated.
 6. Simulation results are generated in the result.csv file.

-To clean the binary and temp file, perform the following steps:
+To clean the binary and temporary files, perform the following steps:

-1. Go to the src folder.
+1. Go to the /src folder.
 2. Open a console and type "make mrproper".

 # FMU Models